ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

 This script will duplicate the last line of the file named iacta Task 10.
 No more javascript this script will delete all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+Task 11.
+Dont's just count your directories, make your directories count this script will count the number of directories and subdirectories in the current directory